Above: Big Fire in August 2009--We've seen some amazing things from our office window!

 Lutein and zeaxanthin are two pigments found in the macula, which is the part of the retina responsible for your central and most detailed vision.
 These pigments act as natural antioxidants and high-energy light filters, and help protect the macula from damage.
 One of the things that happens in age-related macular degeneration (AMD) is that there is loss of some of the macular pigment.

 Lutein and zeaxanthin are found in various foods (see below) but also are marketed in supplements.
 Two available supplements are based upon AREDS and AREDS2 (the first and second Age Related Eye Disease Study).
 AREDS/AREDS2 supplements have been found to be helpful for people with moderate or advanced AMD.
 People who do not have AMD, generally speaking, SHOULD NOT take AREDS or AREDS2 supplements.
-Lutein and zeaxanthin are also available in supplements that contain just those two pigments, without the rest of the AREDS2 formula.
+Lutein and Zeaxanthin are also available in supplements that contain just those two pigments, without the rest of the AREDS2 formula.
 Some doctors and researchers think that it is reasonable for people at risk for AMD to consider taking a lutein/zeaxanthin supplement or at least to make sure that these pigments are present in the diet.

 Some studies discussing lutein and zeaxanthin are located here: